techric/Recruiter-Friendly-README-Template/README.md

 /SECURITY.md -> Security policy
 /CONTRIBUTING.md -> Contribution rules (you as a sole maintainer)

+---

+About Me
+Created by Techric — a Cloud & DevSecOps Engineer dedicated to building secure, automated, and observable systems on AWS and Linux.
+Each project reflects my goal of turning technical exploration into clear, reproducible knowledge others can build upon.

+This repository documents real-world projects from my home lab and professional experience, showcasing practical problem-solving, infrastructure mastery, and a commitment to continuous learning.

    Apply complete!
 Resources: 12 added, 0 changed, 0 destroyed.